Skip to main content

 General Psychiatry

-Rowan-Virtua SOM offers a four-year, ACGME accredited resident psychiatry experience.
-Within that time, our residents are exposed to a wide range of clinical experiences, patient populations, and treatment settings across the gambit from rural to urban centers.
+During the four-year psychiatry program, our residents are exposed to a wide range of clinical experiences, patient populations, and treatment settings across the gambit from rural to urban centers.
 We are committed to providing mentorship and interprofessional education for the next generation of physicians while serving the behavioral health needs of heterogeneous South Jersey communities.
-Our residents participate in diverse specialty rotations and have the capacity to pursue research and scholarly work as well as attend conferences, professional meetings, and presentations to suit their medical interests.
+Residents participate in diverse specialty rotations and have the capacity to pursue research and scholarly work as well as attend conferences, professional meetings, and presentations to suit their medical interests.

 Rotations

-The Department of Psychiatry partners with myriad health systems, community care centers, and private practices, including Jefferson Health New Jersey, Virtual Our Lady of Lourdes Medical Center, Oaks Integrated Care, Ancora Psychiatric Hospital, Hampton Behavioral Health Hospital, the U.S. Department of Veterans Affairs (Philadelphia and New Jersey), and the New Jersey Institute for Successful Aging (NJISA).
+The residency program partners with myriad health systems, community care centers, and private practices, including Virtua Our Lady of Lourdes Medical Center, Oaks Integrated Care, Ancora Psychiatric Hospital, Jefferson Health New Jersey, Hampton Behavioral Health Hospital, the U.S. Department of Veterans Affairs (two locations), and the New Jersey Institute for Successful Aging (NJISA).
 Through these collaborations, residents have unique opportunities to treat patients of all ages from diverse backgrounds, cultures, and economic standings.

 PGY 2